matthew1000/gstreamer-cheat-sheet/rtmp.md

 export RTMP_DEST="rtmp://example.com/live/test"
 ```

-If you're using [Nginx RTMP](https://github.com/arut/nginx-rtmp-module), the name you give your application needs to be the first part of the URL path.
+If you're using [Nginx RTMP](https://github.com/arut/nginx-rtmp-module), the name configured for your application needs to be the first part of the URL path.
 For example, if your NGINX configuration is:

 ```
 rtmp {